noahkhomer18/snhu-cs-guides/README.md

-# SNHU CS Guides
+# 🎓 SNHU Computer Science Study Guides

-This repository contains guides and resources for Southern New Hampshire University Computer Science students.
+This repository is a **complete collection of guides for the Bachelor of Science in Computer Science at Southern New Hampshire University (SNHU)**.

+Each course has its own folder containing:
+- 📝 **guide.md** — a detailed, student-friendly survival guide (1+ pages per course)
+- 🔗 **resources.md** — key links (zyBooks, tools, Reddit threads, GitHub examples)
+- 💻 **examples/** — starter code, templates, or small scripts where applicable

+The goal is to help SNHU CS students succeed by providing **clear expectations, milestone breakdowns, common pitfalls, and practical tips** for earning an A.

+---

 ## 👋 About Me